Officer who said 'We only kill black people' faces dismissal

 Story highlights

-- Suburban Atlanta police chief wants to terminate officer
+- Suburban Atlanta police department wants to terminate officer

-- Lawyer for officer says he was trying to get driver's compliance
+- Lawyer for officer says he was trying to get compliance

 (CNN)A Georgia police officer stands to lose his job after he was caught on dashcam footage telling a woman in a traffic stop, "We only kill black people."